Call for Papers

 An Open, International Conference

-LLMSS Hong Kong 2026 is an open, international conference.
-We welcome submissions and attendance from researchers worldwide — regardless of institutional affiliation, nationality, or geopolitical context.
-Science advances through exchange, not exclusion.
-We are delighted to be hosted in Hong Kong, with partners at Peking University, CityU, and Oxford, precisely because we believe in the global nature of this research community.
+Large Language Models and the Social Sciences (LLMSS) Hong Kong Oct 14–16, 2026, is an open, international conference.
+We welcome submissions & attendance from researchers worldwide — regardless of institutional affiliation, nationality, or geopolitical context.
+Science advances through exchange!

 Core Research Themes